Here There Be Dragons

-Zelazny wrote Here There Be Dragons and Way Up High for his children in 1968-69.
+Zelazny wrote Here There Be Dragons and Way Up High for his children in 1968-1969.
 He admired the work of underground comics artist Vaughn Bodē and commissioned him to illustrate the two books.
-The drawings were exhibited at the 1969 World Science Fiction Convention in St. Louis, but before the books could be published Bodē informed Zelazny that although Zelazny owned the pictures he did not have the reproduction rights.
-Christopher S. Kovacs in his literary biography of Zelazny explains the issue: “Zelazny saw the book as two of his tales illustrated by Bodē, but Bodē viewed it as a showcase of his art illuminated by Zelazny’s text.”
+The drawings were exhibited at the 1969 World Science Fiction Convention in St. Louis; but before the books could be published, Bodē informed Zelazny that although Zelazny owned the pictures, he did not have the reproduction rights.
+In his literary biography of Zelazny, Christopher S. Kovacs explains the issue: “Zelazny saw the book as two of his tales illustrated by Bodē, but Bodē viewed it as a showcase of his art illuminated by Zelazny’s text.”
 The publication of the books foundered when Zelazny and Bodē insisted on equal royalties.
-Bodē died in 1975 and his estate agreed to the publication of the books with Bodē's illustrations in 1992.
+Bodē died in 1975, and his estate agreed to the publication of the books with Bodē's illustrations in 1992.